seqan/seqan/manual/source/Tutorial/FragmentStore.rst

 As SAM supports a multiple read alignment (with padding operations in the CIGAR string) but does not enforce its use.
 That means that a typical SAM file represents a set of pairwise (not multiple) alignments.
-To convert all the pairwise alignments into a multiple alignments of all reads, :dox:`FragmentStore#read read` internally calls the function :dox:`FragmentStore#convertPairWiseToGlobalAlignment convertPairWiseToGlobalAlignment`.
+To convert all the pairwise alignments into a multiple alignments of all reads, :dox:`FragmentStore#read` internally calls the function :dox:`FragmentStore#convertPairWiseToGlobalAlignment`.
-A prior call to :dox:`FragmentStore#loadReads loadReads` is not necessary (but possible) as SAM contains the read names, sequences and quality values.
+A prior call to :dox:`FragmentStore#loadReads` is not necessary (but possible) as SAM contains the read names, sequences and quality values.
 Contigs can be loaded at any time.
 If they are not loaded before reading a SAM file, empty sequences are created with the names referred in the SAM file.
-A subsequent call of :dox:`FragmentStore#loadContigs loadContigs` would load the sequences of these contigs, if they have the same identifier in the contig file.
+A subsequent call of :dox:`FragmentStore#loadContigs` would load the sequences of these contigs, if they have the same identifier in the contig file.

 Annotations
 ^^^^^^^^^^^